Friday - June 08

 Monday - June 11

-Lectures by Nobel Prize laureates and Honorary Doctorate recipients.
+Lectures by Nobel Prize laureates and academic Honorary Doctorate recipients.

 Open Campus, opening labs to the general public